k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/10_annotations.md

 - [output format](/articles/15_web_services_and_graphit/02_web_services_properties.md#produce) can be XML, JSON or CSV: e.g. ```produce = {Produce.XML, Produce.JSON})```
 - [isRaw](/articles/15_web_services_and_graphit/02_web_services_properties.md#is-raw) to brings the data response as is or not: e.g. ```isRaw = true```

-#### Legacy Annotations
+#### @legacy
 Full alignment with RESTful Web Services functionality was introduced in Fabric 5.5.
-To enable backwards compatibility while preserving the existing Web Services response structure, add the @legacy annotation on a category level.
+In order to enable backwards compatibility while preserving the existing Web Services response structure, the ```@legacy``` annotation must be added at the category level.
 Use either Notepad or IntelliJ to edit the annotation.
  * Web Services under a category with an @legacy annotation respond in the older structure.
  * New Web Services under the same category align the Web Service response structure accordingly.